Frequently Asked Questions

-My partner and I are going through a rough time, but he/she will not get counseling, is there something I can do by myself to help our relationship?
+My partner and I are going through a rough time, but he/she will not get counseling, is there something I can do by myself to help our marriage (or relationship)?

 Yes!
-Please do not let the fact that your partner is unwilling or not ready to participate in couples counseling or your own hesitations to include them in the therapy process deter you from seeking assistance for your relationship concerns.
+Absolutely!
+Please do not let the fact that your partner is unwilling to participate in couples counseling or your own hesitations to include them in the therapy process deter you from seeking assistance for your personal and / or relationship concerns.

-As an LMFT-A, I have been trained to consider problems from a systemic perspective, meaning I look at patterns of interaction and the context in which an issue is occurring, rather than only focusing on the individual psyche as in traditional counseling.
-Even without both partners present, an individual can begin the steps towards healing and positive changes for themselves as well as gain clarity and begin working through their relationship concerns.
+As a couples therapist, I have been trained to consider problems from a systemic perspective, meaning I look at patterns of interaction and the context in which an issue occurs, rather than only focusing on the individual psyche as in traditional counseling.
+Even without both partners present, an individual can begin the steps towards healing and making positive changes for themselves as well as gain clarity and begin working through their relationship concerns.

-Also, while it is ideal to have both partners participate at the start of couples therapy, I have often found that this isn't always possible, due to work constraints or other obligations, or simply that one partner may be more on board with the idea than the other.
-If this applies to you, please don't hesitate to contact me to discuss how best to navigate this situation and find an option that works best for you.
+— Also, while it is ideal to have both partners participate at the start of couples therapy, I have often found that this isn't always possible.
+Sometimes this may be due to work constraints and other obligations, or simply because one partner may be more on board with the idea than the other.
+If this applies to you, please don't hesitate to contact us to discuss how best to navigate this situation and find an option that works best for you.

-Although counseling can bring up difficult emotions at times, having a trained professional there to help facilitate conversations between couples and families as they work through their concerns can be very healing and helpful in enabling them to learn the skills to handle conflict or difficult situations in the future.
+Although couples counseling and family therapy can bring up difficult emotions at times, having a trained professional there to help facilitate conversations between partners or family members as they work through their concerns can be very healing and helpful in enabling them to learn the skills to handle conflict or difficult situations in the future.

-Lately, I've been thinking about going to Counseling...
+Lately, I've been thinking about going to counseling...
 But, I'm just not sure therapy's for me...
-I just wouldn't even know where to begin??
+I wouldn't even know where to begin??

 No worries!
 We get it.
 We know the strength and courage it takes to reach out for help, and how nerve-wracking it may feel to contact a therapist.
 But the truth is, counseling can be a helpful and powerful resource for anyone.
 It is used as both a preventative / self-improvement tool, as well as a wonderful investment towards your personal healing or to strengthen / repair your relationship.